kframework/X86-64-semantics/docs/meeting-minutes.md

+#### 16th May 2016
+1. Handling  "Arguments passed to callee using parent stack frame"
+  - The call instrutions (to mcsema generated functions) are modified to add caller stack frame as an extra argument. **DONE** [commit](https://github.com/sdasgup3/binary-decompilation/commit/9e88a03c60b2fcd856e732f993d5e4c1ab09d165)
+  - Planning to add checks after add instrutions to rsp and rbp such that if the access if beyond the current stack frame (in the positive) direction, then access the parent stack frame to access the argument. **WIP**

 #### 10th May 2016
 1. Implemented and tested a basic [pass](https://gitlab-beta.engr.illinois.edu/llvm/binary-decompilation/commit/d93134557d37e3f48b8100768f82392c797ad7ca) which maps the access w.r.t to the global stack
 (provided by mcsema register context) to local stack per procedure.